FatineBts/REVERB/README.md

 - IBlocks.cs: interface.
 - blockchain.cs: create a set of blocks et update the informations (previous hash...).
 - transactions.cs: modelize transferts between different users.
+- generation_pubkey.sh: to create the public and private keys.
+- keys.cs: to save public keys in a dictionnary.
 - REVERB.csproj, bin folder and obj folder: to use dotnet.